 We had more thoughts on the automatic evaluation settings and outputs, especially on the COMET metric in comparison to others.

-Firstly, the closeness of most automatic metric scores do not necessarily mean that the translation outputs are very good.
+Firstly, the closeness of most automatic metric scores does not necessarily mean that the translation outputs are very good.
 Most metrics only measure the linguistic proximity of outputs to the ``gold standard of reference''.

 Secondly, COMET is a reference-less metric taking advantage of cross-lingual PLMs using knowledge from both source and target languages.
-This has pros and cons: a) it might be able to capture the semantic relatedness without seeing the same language tokens, even in the same sequence/sentence; b) also due to this, it is not able to distinguish foreign language tokens in the translation output, which normally shall receive penalty in evaluation scores.
-This also inspires another research topic, i.e. shall we really punish the foreign or mixed-language tokens in the translation output in all evaluation conditions, or it shall be depends on situation of the output applicaitons?
+This has pros and cons: a) it might be able to capture the semantic relatedness without seeing the same language tokens, even in the same sequence/sentence; b) also due to this, it is not able to distinguish foreign language tokens in the translation output, which normally shall receive a penalty in evaluation scores.
+This also inspires another research topic, i.e. shall we really punish the foreign or mixed-language tokens in the translation output in all evaluation conditions, or it shall depend on the situation of the output applications?
 This has an echo to Google's zero-shot MNMT model \cite{johnson-etal-2017-googles} when the mixed language tokens are used for translation model, e.g. (1-$\alpha$)<2KO>+$\alpha$<2JP> resulting in mixed tokens of Korean and Japanese in the output translation but they are \textit{semantically correct tokens}.

-In a situation when users want only the Spanish translation output, 4\% of Russian tokens in the Spanish translation should surely receive a penalty in quality evaluation setting.
-The COMET metric will fail this mission, and professional human evaluation is always much needed for trust worthiness.
-However, in a situation to measure the models' cross-lingual capability on semantic preservation for direct output, or as input into another ML models, is it better to generate NULL or meaningless tokens or random translations in the target language, or to choose semantically correct foreign tokens when the model does not know how to predict the exact correct target tokens?
-This inspires us to think again on the evaluation setting on different tasks.
+In a situation when users want only the Spanish translation output, 4\% of Russian tokens in the Spanish translation should surely receive a penalty in the quality evaluation setting.
+The COMET metric will fail this mission, and professional human evaluation is always much needed for trustworthiness.
+However, in a situation to measure the models' cross-lingual capability on semantic preservation for direct output, or as input into other ML models, is it better to generate \textit{NULL} or meaningless tokens or random translations in the target language, or to choose semantically correct foreign tokens when the model does not know how to predict the exact correct target tokens?
+This inspires us to think again about the evaluation setting on different tasks.